-Camden Council’s trial layout in Tavistock Place and Torrington Place has doubled the space for cycling and greatly reduced motor traffic to the benefit of all who live, work and study in the vicinity.
+Camden Council’s now permanent layout in Tavistock Place and Torrington Place has doubled the space for cycling and greatly reduced motor traffic to the benefit of all who live, work and study in the vicinity.
 These improvements, together with others from Camden and Transport for London are addressing important issues for Londoners.
-You can take action to ensure that it remains in place despite some opposing voices.
+You can take action to ensure that it remains safe (with eastbound motor traffic) .

 Many local employees and students cycle to work and college.
 They deserve appropriate infrastructure.
 The option to cycle to work safely and conveniently influences the job choices of more than half of employees.
 (Cycling and the Modern WorkPlace, PDF)

 Reduced public transport congestion